-Lawn aeration “opens up” the turf to create passageways allowing air, water and nutrients to reach the grasses root system, plus it reduces thatch buildup and gives moss control.
+Turf aeration “opens up” the lawn to create passageways.
+Soil aeration allows air, water and nutrients to reach the grasses’ root system.
+It also reduces thatch buildup and gives moss control.

-One key to healthy grass and a healthy lawn starts with healthy soil, this means a soil which can move air, water and nutrients (in the best grass fertilizer) to move from the soil line to the root system.
+One key to healthy grass and a healthy lawn starts with healthy soil.
+This means a soil that can move air, water, and nutrients (in the best grass fertilizer) to move from the soil line to the root system.
 Aerating the lawn can improve the health of soil significantly.

 Speaking of soil health, when heavy rains happen a well aerated soil allows air to penetrate and dry up excess moisture – a potential source for disease like a lawn fungus.